opf/openproject/docs/system-admin-guide/email/faq/README.md

 sidebar_navigation:
   title: FAQ
   priority: 001
-description: Frequently asked questions regarding incoming emails
+description: Frequently asked questions regarding incoming and outgoing emails
 robots: index, follow
 keywords: incoming emails FAQ, inbound emails, send to OpenProject
 ---

-# Frequently asked questions (FAQ) for incoming emails
+# Frequently asked questions (FAQ) for incoming emails and email notifications

 ## What is the correct email address to send inbound emails to for the Enterprise cloud?
 And what should they look like?